-NASA has allocated a number of nights (outside of those for the general call noted above) for a Kepler Key Science program.
-Due to this strategic allocation, only programs ranked very highly in both scientific relevance and strategic importance will be considered for scheduling on Keck I during the months when the Kepler fields are visible (June- September).
+NASA has allocated a number of nights in semesters 2013B-2015A (outside of those for the general call noted above) for the selected Kepler Key Science programs.
+Due to this strategic allocation, only programs ranked very highly in both scientific relevance and strategic importance will be considered for scheduling on Keck I during the months when the Kepler fields are visible (June-September).
 However, programs that can match half-nights in the HIRES mode on Keck I in May (semester A) and October (semester B) are strongly encouraged and should indicate this as a scheduling option.
 Note that half nights outside of these months are not encouraged.

-Proposers are advised to bear in mind that proposals requesting less than full nights must be scientifically and technically justified and can ordinarily be accommodated only if they can be combined with another selected NASA proposal requiring the same instrument in the same configuration.
-Observing modes which require substantial observatory support (e.g., LGS) are much more difficult to schedule as 0.5 night observations.
+Proposers should bear in mind that proposals requesting less than full nights must be scientifically and technically justified and can ordinarily be accommodated only if they can be combined with another selected NASA proposal requiring the same instrument in the same configuration.
+Observing modes that require substantial observatory support (e.g., Laser Guide Star) are more difficult to schedule as partial night observations.
 Due to the extreme difficulty in scheduling the telescope in smaller than 0.5 night increments, any program requesting such increments will be counted as 0.5 nights per calendar night and only scheduled if the program can be combined with another selected NASA proposal requiring the same instrument in the same configuration.
 Runs of more than several contiguous nights are also difficult to arrange and must be scientifically and technically justified.

-All publications based on data acquired with the Keck telescopes and for use of the Keck Observatory Archive should include the following acknowledgement:
+All publications based on data acquired with the Keck telescopes and/or the Keck Observatory Archive should include the following acknowledgement(s):